-Although we expect to continue to derive a substantial majority of the CA-NA service revenue from Gogo Connectivity related revenue, we expect our revenue from Gogo Vision and operations-oriented communication services to increase in future periods.
+Although we expect to continue to derive a substantial majority of CA-NA service revenue from Passenger Connectivity, we expect revenue from Passenger Entertainment and CAS to increase in future periods.

 Equipment revenue.
 We currently have three types of connectivity agreements with our airline partners.
 Equipment transactions under one form of agreement, which we have used on a limited basis, qualify for sale treatment due to the specific provisions of the agreement.
 The remaining two types of connectivity agreements are treated as operating leases of space for our equipment on the aircraft.
-Under these two types of agreements, the equipment is included in property and equipment, net, on our consolidated balance sheets and the upfront payments made by the airlines for such equipment are not included in equipment revenue in our consolidated statements of operations but are instead recorded on the balance sheet as deferred airborne lease incentives.
+Under these two types of agreements, the equipment is included in property and equipment on our consolidated balance sheets.
+The upfront payments made by the airlines for such equipment are not included in equipment revenue in our consolidated statements of operations but are instead recorded on the balance sheet as deferred airborne lease incentives.
 See "-Cost of Service Revenue" below for further information regarding these two forms of connectivity agreements.

 Service revenue.
-Service revenue for the BA segment is principally derived from subscription fees paid by aircraft owners and operators for telecommunication and data services that include Gogo Biz in-flight broadband internet access using our ATG network and satellite-based services that we resell.
+Service revenue for the BA segment is primarily from subscription fees paid by aircraft owners and operators for telecommunication and data services that include Gogo Biz in-flight broadband Internet access using our ATG network and satellite-based services that we resell.
+Additionally, the BA segment generates in-flight entertainment revenue through Gogo Vision.

 Equipment revenue.
-Equipment revenue for the BA segment is derived from the sale of ATG and satellite-based telecommunication equipment to original equipment manufacturers of aircraft ("OEMs") and a network of aftermarket dealers who are certified by the Federal Aviation Administration ("FAA") to install avionics on business aircraft, including aircraft used in the fractional jet market.
+Equipment revenue for the BA segment represents the sale of ATG and satellite-based telecommunication equipment to OEMs of aircraft and a network of aftermarket dealers who are certified by the FAA to install avionics on business aircraft, including aircraft used in the fractional jet market.
+Equipment revenue also include UCS related revenue, which is a single system that orchestrates, manages and delivers connectivity, entertainment and information services, while managing multiple networks.
 Additionally in 2013, we began selling the Gogo Text & Talk product which is used with our ATG telecommunication equipment.